Aro1914/AroTable-For-Server-Side/README.md

 ### The **returnPositives()** Method

-The **returnPositives()** method returns a sorted array (using Merge Sort) of all positive numbers in the AroTable, if none exists returns false:
+The **returnPositives()** method returns a sorted array of all positive numbers in the AroTable, if none exists returns false:

 ```js
 const aroTable = new AroTable(-1, -2.343, 3, 4, -2.343, 3, 4, -5.1, 6, 6.3, 6.3, 3);